ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_urlf.md

 Wait for a few minutes before going through the verification steps enumerated below.

-1. Log in to the Site40 PC by accessing vCenter (use the bookmark or access 10.2.1.50/ui).
-Log in using the credentials provided and click on the sdwan-slc/ghi-site40pc-podX.
+1. Log in to the Site40 PC by accessing vCenter (use the bookmark or access 10.2.1.50/ui if connected to the GHI DC and 10.1.1.50/ui if connected to the SJC DC).
+Log in using the credentials provided and click on the sdwan-sjc/ghi-site40pc-podX.
 Click on the console icon to open a Web Console.
 Open an **Incognito window** in Chrome or a **Private Browsing** tab in Mozilla Firefox.
 Try to access http://www.amazon.com.
 The page should get blocked, giving the message we had customized

     ![](/images/SD-WAN_Security_URLF/07_pvtbrowse.PNG)